saini-g/react-step-progress/README.md

 // setup step validators, will be called before proceeding to the next step function step2Validator() {
-  // return boolean
+  // return a boolean
 }

 function step3Validator() {
-  // return boolean
+  // return a boolean
 }

 // render the progress bar